ericoporto/ags-manual-wiki/Globalfunctions_General.md

     UpdateInventory ()

 Updates the on-screen inventory display.
-If you add or remove inventory items manually (ie. by using the InventoryQuantity array rather than the AddInventory/LoseInventory functions), the display may not get updated.
+If you add or remove inventory items manually (i.e. by using the InventoryQuantity array rather than the AddInventory/LoseInventory functions), the display may not get updated.
 In this case call this function after making your changes, to update what is displayed to the player.